EwenG/replique.el/README.md

 ### Cljc support

-Loading `.cljc` files (see [reader conditionals](http://clojure.org/guides/reader_conditionals)) requires both a Clojure and a Clojurescript REPL to be started.
-Replique will load `.cljc` files simultaneously in the Clojure and the Clojurescipt REPL.
-Autocompletion candidates (and other tooling features) for `.cljc` files are computed using the Clojure runtime, unless the cursor is in a `#?cljs` reader conditional, in which case it will be computed using the Clojurescript runtime.
+When both a Clojure and Clojurescript REPL are started, Replique loads .cljc files in the currently active REPL.
+Use `M-x replique/switch-active-repl` (C-c C-r) to change the currently active REPL.

 ### Clojurescript compiler configuration

 The Clojurescript compiler is preconfigured for development builds (optimizations at :none, sourcemaps enabled ...).
 A subset of the compiler options and REPL options can be updated at the REPL (see [the Clojurescript wiki](https://github.com/clojure/clojurescript/wiki) for a description of the options).

 - To update the *:repl-verbose* REPL options, **from a cljs REPL**: `(replique.interactive/set-cljs-repl-verbose true)`.
 Note that `set-cljs-repl-verbose` is a macro.
-- To update one of *#{:verbose :warnings :compiler-stats :language-in :language-out :closure-warnings}* compiler options, **from a clj REPL**: `(replique.interactive/set-cljs-compiler-opt :verbose true)`
+- To update one of *#{:verbose :warnings :compiler-stats :language-in :language-out :closure-warnings :checked-arrays}* compiler options, **from a clj REPL**: `(replique.interactive/set-cljs-compiler-opt :verbose true)`

 Replique only manages development builds.
 For production builds, I would recommend using a custom script, a lein plugin (such as [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild)) or any other existing solution.